turbot/steampipe-docs/docs/reference/mod-resources/graph.md

 | 3       |  4        |  <null\>         | <null\>          | fidget           |

-If the data is strictly hierarchical (where each node can only have a single parent), it may be simpler to format the results such that each row species a node (with an `id`, and optionally `title`, `category`, and/or `depth`) and an edge, by specifying a `from_id`:
+If the data is strictly hierarchical (where each node can only have a single parent, as for a `hierarchy`), it may be simpler to format the results such that each row species a node (with an `id`, and optionally `title`, `category`, and/or `depth`) and an edge, by specifying a `from_id`:

 | from_id | id               | title            | category         |
 |---------|------------------|------------------|------------------|